govind1331/JenkinsTask/README.md

 This is a task for creating pipeline to jenkins.

 #commit 1
+This is to test the commit trigger of jenkins.

+#commit 2
-This is to test the commit trigger of jenkins
+This is to test the commit 2 trigger of jenkins